jeffknupp/blog/in_progress/2018-04-03-write-better-python-functions.md

     ```

-This function does *two* things: it calculates a set of statistics about a list of numbers *and* prints them to the terminal.
-In violation of the rule that there should be only one reason to change a function, there are two obvious reasons this function would need to change: new or different statistics might need to be calculated or the format of the output might need to be changed.
+This function does *two* things: it calculates a set of statistics about a list of numbers *and* prints them to `STDOUT`.
+The function is in violation of the rule that there should be only one reason to change a function.
+There are two obvious reasons this function would need to change: new or different statistics might need to be calculated or the format of the output might need to be changed.
 This function is better written as two separate functions: one which performs and returns the results of the calculations and another that takes those results and prints them. *One dead giveaway that a function has multiple responsibilties is the word **and** in the functions name.*

 This separation also allows for much easier testing of the function's behavior and also allows the two parts to be separated not just into two functions in the same module, but possibly live in different modules altogether if appropriate.
 This, too, leads to cleaner testing and easier maintenance.